Articles

 Tax

-Accordingly income and capital gains from this source will be subject to normal individual tax rates.
+and are not subject to penalty tax rates.
+Consequently, income and capital gains realised by the Trust will be subject to normal individual tax rates.

 Each child has a tax-free threshold of $18,200.
-Taxable income between $18,201 and $37,000 will be taxed at the low rate of 19%.
-If the child’s total taxable income exceeds $37,000 then they will be entitled to the low income tax offset of up to $445 – on a sliding scale.
-The Medicare levy will also be payable by the child if their taxable income is in excess of $20,542 (the threshold for 2012/13).
-Imputation credits attaching to franked dividends received through distribution from a deceased estate can be effectively used by the child to reduce any tax impact.
+Tax is payable at the schedules rate for individuals with a taxable income between $18,201 and $37,000.
+At time of original drafting of this article, the relevant rate was 19%.
+The standard rate Medicare levy will also be payable by the child if their taxable income is in excess of $20,542 (the threshold for 2012/13).
+This threshhold varies, as do current rates, from time to time.
+Updated information is available on the ATO website.
+Imputation credits attaching to franked dividends received through distribution from a deceased estate will reduce any tax impact on a child beneficiary.

 The tax concessions do not apply solely to income and capital gains derived by the trust from inherited assets.
-They also apply to any income and capital gains derived from assets acquired from the reinvestment of moneys received from the original inherited assets.
+The concessions also apply to any income and capital gains derived from assets acquired from the reinvestment of moneys received from the original inherited assets.

 Testamentary Trust benefits include Asset Protection